Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Analysis of Riemannian Hessian of Rotation Averaging

 Since $M = L(G; \kappa) \otimes I_p$, it holds that $\lambda_{p+1} (M) = \lambda_2(L(G; \kappa))$.
 The latter is known as the \emph{algebraic connectivity} which is always positive for a connected graph $G$.
 Thus $\lambda_{p+1} (M) > 0$ and by \eqref{eq:H_limit_angular}, we also have $\lim_{\theta_{ij}(R) \to 0} E(R) = 0$.
 Consequently, when all $\theta_{ij}(R)$ are sufficiently small, the right-hand side of \eqref{eq:H_kernel_analysis} is strictly positive, \ie, there exists $\bar{\theta}_1 > 0$ such that if $\theta_{ij}(R) \leq \bar{\theta}_1$ for all $(i,j) \in \Ecal$, we have,

 Under \eqref{eq:H_kernel_low_noise}, the desired approximation $H(R) \approx_\delta M$ is equivalent to,

-where $M^{\frac{+}{2}}$ denotes the square root of the psuedoinverse of $M$, and $P_H$ is the orthogonal projection onto the horizontal space $\Hcal$.
+where $M^{\frac{+}{2}}$ denotes the square root of the pseudoinverse of $M$, and $P_H$ is the orthogonal projection onto the horizontal space $\Hcal$.
 This condition is true if and only if the nontrivial eigenvalues are bounded as follows,

 Using the convergence result \eqref{eq:H_limit_angular} and the eigenvalue perturbation bounds in \cite[Corollary~6.3.8]{Horn2012MatrixAnalysis}, we conclude that there exists $\thetabar_0 \in (0, \thetabar_1]$ such that if $R \in \SOd(d)^n$ satisfies